unixbhaskar/slpkg/README.rst

 Features
 ========

-- Build packages from source with all dependencies
+- Build third party packages from source with all dependencies
+- Install packages through from official `Slackware <http://www.slackware.com/>`_ mirrors
 - Find and Download packages from `slackbuilds.org <http://slackbuilds.org/>`_
 - Grabs packages from slackbuilds.org in real time
 - Automatic tool build and install packages